aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/idocument/_index.md

 ```

-Gets the page info.(for generator only)
+Gets the page info.(for generator only, not filled in when reading document)

 **Returns:**
 [PageInfo](../../com.aspose.pdf/pageinfo) - The page info.